occampos/Global_Happiness_Analysis/README.md

 | *Visual 24; Happiness score and Freedom plotted by country for all recorded years, <br> illustrating a positive siginificant correaltion of 0.54* |

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_11.png" width="700" height="600"> |

+<p>&nbsp;</p>

+Interestingly, a U shaped pattern can be clearly seen in the plot for Generosity and Happiness Score.
+This supports that generosity has less value to happiness when happiness is growing or average and while happiness is lower or at its highest generosity is considered to have more value.
 |:--:|
 | *Visual 25*; Happiness score and Generosity plotted by country for all recorded years, <br> illustrating a lack of correlation at 0.17 |